 In the Southern French Alps lies a mountain paradise to rival the most popular areas of the Alps.
 The Ecrins region hosts wild and beautiful hiking, sun-kissed rock climbing, classic Alpine mountaineering and world-class ski resorts.
 Villages like La Berarde, La Grave and Ailefroide are woven into the fabric of mountaineering history.
 Alongside these renowned names, there are many more picturesque and unspoilt villages to discover.

 The range holds the only 4000m peaks in France outside the Mont-Blanc massif.
 Back in the golden age of Alpinism, many famous climbers of the day journeyed here to scale them.
 But the biggest prize, La Meije, held out until 1877.
 This was one of the last great Alpine peaks to be conquered.
 At the foot of these high peaks lies the Brianconnais region, celebrated for rock climbing on warm limestone.
 There is actually good rock climbing all around the range, but the Brianconnais crags provide the highest concentration of easily accessible sport climbs.

 For our summer courses and trekking, perhaps the best thing about this area is the lack of crowds.
 Aside from certain tourist hotspots, the trails here tend to be empty.
 There are hundreds of kilometres where you will rarely see another hiker.
-As a result, the opportunities to spot the local wildlife are multiplied.
+As a result, there are multiple opportunities to spot the local wildlife.

 For more detailed info see: